USS Bulkeley: 2011

 The ship returned to Norfolk on 15 July 2011.
 During its deployment, she had participated in operations which had captured 75 Somali pirates and had missile strikes by its carrier strike group against the Libyan government.

+2022

 On 4 August 2022, Bulkeley departed Norfolk for a homeport shift to Rota, Spain, arriving on 17 August.
 Her aft Phalanx CIWS was replaced with a SeaRAM CIWS.

+On July 16, while operating at a position between Libya and Crete, a helicopter from USS Bulkeley spotted a vessel that appeared to be dead in the water.
+The destroyer asked a nearby oil tanker, Seaways Sabine, to intervene, after which it retrieved 31 people from the distressed craft.
+Bulkeley transferred medical corpsmen over to the tanker in a RHIB.
+The responders were able to stabilize two of the victims; the third died despite their intervention, including an attempt at CPR.
+The remaining survivors stayed aboard Seaways Sabine as the tanker got back under way.
+The vessel arrived at an anchorage off Alexandria on the morning of July 18.

+2024

+On 1 October 2024, Bulkeley was involved in the interception of missiles employing SM-3 and SM-6 missiles during the October 2024 Iranian strikes against Israel.